 This is because it encourages engagement right from the word go.

-You can let your followers know that you’re looking for some inspiration on your next project and have them chip-in with ideas.
+You can let your followers know you’re looking for inspiration on your next project and have them chip in with ideas.

 Encourage participants to be as creative as possible, and you can repurpose that user-generated content later to post on your social channels. – Ecwid